Gankra/socc-pair/README.md

 than the breakpad fork Mozilla was running in production.
 But since rust-minidump is now the production implementation, it's grown into a tool for helping you:

-* Dig deeper into the contents of a Firefox crash report (what's the actual value in the minidump?)
+* Dig deeper into the contents of a Firefox crash report
+  * *What's the actual value in the minidump?*
+  * *Let's test this with a new experimental analysis step!*
-* Debug why rust-minidump produced a particular value (why did the backtrace not use CFI here?)
+* Debug why rust-minidump produced a particular value
+  * *Why did the backtrace not use CFI here?*
+  * *Does it produce any warnings for this minidump?*
-* Test and Benchmark local changes against "real" inputs (oops, I accidentally broke this field in the schema!)
+* Test and Benchmark local changes against "real" inputs
+  * *Oops, I accidentally broke this field in the schema!*
+  * *Oh hey, it's using 10% less memory in this situation!*

 ## Usage